-A Committee on Indigent Appointments (hereinafter "Committee") is hereby established in Burke County to assist in the implementation of these regulations.
+A Committee on Indigent Appointments (hereinafter "Committee") is hereby established in each county within the judicial district to assist in the implementation of these regulations.

-B. Membership of Committee and Terms
+B. Membership of Committee(s) and Terms

-- 1. The Committee should consist of not less than three members of the bar in the county who are appointed by the President of the Judicial District Bar. - 2.
-Members of the Committee shall be appointed for terms of two years.
-Any member who resigns or becomes otherwise ineligible to continue serving as a member should be replaced for his or her term as soon as possible. - 3.
-The President of the Judicial District Bar shall appoint one of the members of each Committee to serve as Chair.
+1. Each Committee should consist of not less than three members of the bar in the county who are appointed by the President of the Judicial District Bar.

+2. Members of the Committee shall be appointed for terms of two years.
+Any member who resigns or becomes otherwise ineligible to continue serving as a member should be replaced for his or her term as soon as possible.

+3. The President of the Judicial District Bar shall appoint one of the members of each Committee to serve as Chair.
 Every January, the President of the Judicial District Bar shall provide the IDS Director with the identities of all Committee members and their contact information.